donnalmh/contactList/README.md

 To start running the Web APIs, go to https://github.com/donnalmh/ContactListDevASP and fork the repository and launch in Visual Studio.
 Go to Start Without Debugging to launch the APIs.
 To test the APIs, the swagger should at http://localhost:7128/swagger/index.html.

+## Installation

+To install the package.json modules, run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.